abcdesktopio/docs/opsdocs/docs/guiappsoddocker.md

 # GUI Application in docker

-## Related Projets on VDI with docker
+## Others related projets VDI with docker

-abcdesktop, or YAVDI (Yet Another VDI docker projet)
+abcdesktop

-A lot of different projets already exists using docker containers as a VDI. abcdesktop is just another one.
+A lot of different projets already exists using docker containers as a VDI.
 I just write list of projets, you can explore them :

 * [https://github.com/mviereck/x11docker](https://github.com/mviereck/x11docker) x11docker allows to run graphical desktop applications (and entire desktops) in Docker Linux containers.